th-rtyf-re/bundled-HFK/example/csv_to_hfk/README.md

 - 2: local maximum
 - 3: local minimum
 - 4: global minimum

-It is not required to add the global minimum, a local minimum will be converted to global if needed.
+It is not required to add the global minimum; a local minimum will be converted to global if needed.
 However, it is required that all local minima appear in position `0`.